ClusterHQ/flocker/docs/labs/installer.rst

 Cleaning up your cluster
 ========================

-When you're done, if you want to clear up.
+When you're done, if you want to clean up, run the following steps.
 Run the following to clean up your AWS instances and your cluster directory:

 .. prompt:: bash $